dayjs/day.dart/PLUGINS.md

 void main() {
   // Named as getTimeValues
   //
-  // You can also write:
+  // You can also name anything what you like:
   // Day.extend('gtv', getTimeValues);
   //
   // Then you can use it by: